sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 primes_list = []
 ```

 We're going to use a while loop to iterate through our set and check for primes, but before we construct that I find it can be valuable to think through the logic first.
+Here is some pseudo-code for that.

 ```ruby
 Capture the primes limit that we are going to check up to.